United Kingdom CBDC Tracker

 Freedom Rankings

-The United Kingdom is currently in the research phase.
-The Bank of England’s official statement said, “The Government and the Bank of England have not yet made a decision on whether to introduce a CBDC in the UK, and will engage widely with stakeholders on the benefits, risks and practicalities of doing so.”
-With respect to engagement, the Bank of England has published multiple papers and updates.
+The United Kingdom is currently in the pilot phase.
+Per the Bank of England’s official statement, “The Government and the Bank of England have not yet made a decision on whether to introduce a CBDC in the UK, and will engage widely with stakeholders on the benefits, risks and practicalities of doing so.”
+To inform its decision on whether to introduce a CBDC (often called a digital pound), the Bank of England has conducted theoretical research, collaborated with the Bank for International Settlements, and run experimental tests.
 However, while these efforts may only seem exploratory, it’s important to note that the Bank of England also said, “the Bank of England and HM Treasury judge there is likely to be a future need for, and benefits from, a digital pound.”

 In March 2020, the Bank of England published a CBDC discussion paper to outline “an illustrative ‘platform’ model of CBDC designed to enable households and businesses to make payments and store value.”
 In this model, the central bank would provide “a fast, highly secure and resilient technology infrastructure, which would sit alongside the Bank’s [real time gross settlement system] service, and provide the minimum necessary functionality for CBDC payments.”
 However, given “the wide ranging implications of CBDC for the Bank’s objectives and the wider economy, any eventual decision to introduce a CBDC would involve Her Majesty’s Government, Parliament and regulatory authorities, and engagement with society more generally.”